jingyijin/mesh_geodesy/README.md

 ## Content

-This repository consists of three main components:
+This repository contains several main components:

-### Mesh Geodesy library
-mblib: It is a self contained library that provides a set of APIs for calculating geodesic distance and path on 3D triangle meshes.
-It comes with APIs that allows loading of a mesh and compute geodesic distances and paths for any given vertex of the mesh.
+1. **Mesh Geodesy Library (mblib)**: This is a self-contained library that provides a set of APIs for calculating geodesic distance and path on 3D triangle meshes.
+It includes APIs for loading a mesh and computing geodesic distances and paths for any given vertex of the mesh.

-### Mesh Geodesy GUI Application
-mgapp: It is a GUI-based tool built on FLTK that allows interactive visualization and manipulation of 3D triangle meshes.
-The application provides a few more features, such as selecting vertices, changing textures, and more.
+2. **Mesh Geodesy GUI Application (mgapp)**: This is a GUI-based tool built on FLTK that allows for interactive visualization and manipulation of 3D triangle meshes.
+The application includes features such as selecting vertices, changing textures, and more.

-### Mesh Geodesy Command Line
-mgcmd: It is a command line application that allows computation of geodesic distance and path by commandline.
-The input 3D model, output distance information can all be specified as call argument.
+3. **Mesh Geodesy Command Line (mgcmd)**: This is a command line application that allows for the computation of geodesic distance and path via the command line.
+The input 3D model and output distance information can all be specified as call arguments.
+4. **Mesh Models (models)**: This directory contains testing 3D models that have been cleaned up to demonstrate the properties of a manifold.

 ## Installation & Requirements